munki/mwa2/README.md

 *   Prompts you to create the initial superuser. (if needed)
 *   Uses the included CherryPy dev server to serve MWA2.

+## Docker

+A Docker file for running MWA2 under Docker is available here: https://github.com/macadmins/docker-mwa2
+This is maintained by a third-party; please direct support questions about the Docker file to the maintainers of that project.

 ## Acknowledgements

 MunkiWebAdmin2 makes use of the following open source components: